arfc/moltres/doc/content/development/contributing.md

 that you can revert to if you break something while implementing your changes.
 Frequent commits also helps to keep your commits short and sweet.

+!alert note
+Remember to [compile](installation.md#compile) Moltres again after making changes to the source code to run and test your new build.

 If you have been working on your changes for some time, there may have been new updates to Moltres implemented by others since the last time you pulled from the `upstream` remote.
 Merge those updates into your local `devel` and working branches by running the following commands.